BU-Capstone-I2T/img2txt-chrome-a11y/docs/usability_testing.md

 - In the login page, pressing "Enter" should make you submit your username/password. (fixed in 0.4.1)
 - In the login page, the alpha tester expected something to happen after logging in.
 To clarify expectations, we can add slightly more descriptive info to the login page. (fixed in 0.4.1)
 - In the settings page, clarify the Alt Text Display option like so, "Enable alt text display for sighted users (not recommended for use with screen readers)". (fixed in 0.4.1)
-- In the settings page, clarify the "Enable Logging" option like so, "Share logs with developers for for quality service improvements". (fixed in 0.4.1)
+- In the settings page, clarify the "Enable Logging" option like so, "Share logs with developers for quality service improvements". (fixed in 0.4.1)
 - In the settings page, communicate the fact that you need to refresh any pages you’ve already opened for the settings changes to take effect. (fixed in 0.4.1)
 - In the settings page, the alpha tester appreciated the ability to toggle between the lightweight and complex models.
 - The "Save" button in the settings page was intuitive to use.